justeattakeaway/httpclient-interception/README.md

 ## Building and Testing

-Compiling the library yourself requires Git and the [.NET Core SDK](https://www.microsoft.com/net/download/core "Download the .NET Core SDK") to be installed (version 3.1.102 or later).
+Compiling the library yourself requires Git and the [.NET SDK](https://www.microsoft.com/net/download/core "Download the .NET SDK") to be installed (version 6.0.100 or later).

 To build and test the library locally from a terminal/command-line, run one of the following set of commands: